IanEdington/learn/data-and-algorithms/coursework.md

 Exercise 1.1-4 from the textbook (5 marks)
 Exercise 1.2-2 from the textbook (5 marks)
-Exercise 2.1-3 from the textbook.
-(10 marks)
+Exercise 2.1-3 from the textbook (10 marks)
 Exercise 2.2-3 from the textbook (10 marks)
 Exercise 2.3-5 from the textbook (10 marks)
 Exercise 3.1-1 from the textbook (5 marks)